Josephine Riesman

-Abraham Josephine Riesman (born 1985) is an American reporter and essayist based in Providence, Rhode Island.
+Josephine Riesman (born 1985) is an American reporter and essayist based in Providence, Rhode Island.
 She is the author of two biographies, True Believer: The Rise and Fall of Stan Lee (2021), and Ringmaster: Vince McMahon and the Unmaking of America (2023).

 Background and education

 Riesman was born and raised in Oak Park, Illinois, a suburb of Chicago.
-She graduated from Harvard College in 2008 with a degree in Social Studies.
-After college, she moved to New York City, where she contributed to a variety of publications, including The New York Times, The Washington Post, and The Wall Street Journal.
+She graduated from Harvard College in 2008.
+After college, she moved to New York City, where she lived for 12 years before moving to Providence, Rhode Island.
+She has contributed to a variety of publications, including The New York Times, The Washington Post, and The Wall Street Journal.

 Career

 In 2017, Riesman published her first book, True Believer: The Rise and Fall of Stan Lee.
 The book is a biography of Stan Lee, the comic book writer, editor, and publisher who is best known for creating Marvel Comics superheroes such as Spider-Man, the X-Men, and the Hulk.

 Riesman's second book, Ringmaster: Vince McMahon and the Unmaking of America, was published in 2023.
 The book is a biography of Vince McMahon, the professional wrestling promoter who is the chairman and CEO of WWE.
 Ringmaster was a New York Times bestseller, and was described in the New York Times as "magisterial."

 Riesman has contributed as a freelance journalist and essayist to numerous publications, including New York Magazine, The Washington Post, Slate, and The Daily Beast.